-According to the U.S. Bureau of Labor Statistics (BLS), multimedia artists and animators should expect to see a six percent increase in employment between 2012 and 2022, which is slower than average.
-In May of 2013, the BLS estimated that these professionals earned a median salary of $64,470 annually.
+According to the U.S. Bureau of Labor Statistics (BLS), multimedia artists and animators could see a 6 percent increase in employment between 2014 and 2024, which is average.
+In May of 2015, the BLS estimated that these professionals earned a median salary of $63,970 annually.

 Individuals interested in continuing their education may choose to pursue master's degrees in computer animation or a related field.
 These programs expand on knowledge learned in a bachelor's degree program and may lead to higher-level positions in the professional field.